[UPDATED OCTOBER 2023]

 - Don’t let them get too warm

 This one might sound counterintuitive.
 But cats are likely to spend a lot of time next to your radiator during winter.
-In fact, they love the warmth so much that they sometimes don’t know when to stop, and become at risk of overheating.
-Never let your cat sleep directly on the radiator, and keep a close eye on them if they’re spending too much time next to one.
-Instead, why not opt for a radiator cat bed?
+In fact, they love the warmth so much that they sometimes don’t know when to stop and become at risk of overheating.
+Never let your cat sleep directly on the radiator and keep a close eye on them if they’re spending too much time next to one.

 - Take extra care with their joints